petero2018/take-home-trustpilot/README.md

-make docker-data-build  # build the dbt container image make docker-data-login  # run the dbt image and cd into /app/tp_data_project make docker-data-shell  # drop into a shell inside the freshly built image
+make docker-data-build  # build the dbt container image make docker-data-login  # run the dbt image and cd into /app/tp_data_project make docker-data-shell  # drop into a shell inside the freshly built image make docker-api-build   # build the FastAPI container image make docker-api-serve   # run the FastAPI image, binding to localhost:8000 make docker-api-shell   # drop into a shell inside the FastAPI image
 ```

 These targets assume `poetry` is on your PATH.